PavelStrejcek/mini-eshop-core/readme.md

 1. clone this product from git to a directory
 2. go to the directory and copy the docker-compose.override.yml.dist file as docker-compose.override.yml
-3. create file config/local.neon empty or with your settings-
+3. create file config/local.neon empty or with your settings
 4. docker-compose up -d
 5. docker-compose exec app composer install
 6. open http://localhost in your browser